anishkanabar/omop-text-to-sql/README.md

 # OMOP SynPUF Text‑to‑SQL Agent 🌐

-A Streamlit web app that lets you ask natural‑language questions and runs LLM‑generated SQL against the CMS SynPUF OMOP dataset in BigQuery.
+A Streamlit web app that lets you ask natural language questions and runs LLM‑generated SQL against the CMS SynPUF OMOP dataset in BigQuery.

 ![screenshot](examples/ex1.png)